skyforcetw/Garminuino/GoogleMaps_HUD/README.md

 ## Supported Arrows
 The app just can recongnized the arrow we supported.
 [Please read here.](./SUPPORTED_ARROWS.md)
-If find some arrow recognize failed, please search the arrows we supported first.
-If the trouble arrow is supported, maybe something wrong, please call new issue.
-If the trouble arrow is not in supported, please call new issue, and provide the arrow image in any form, let us add to supported list.
+If find some arrow recognize failed, please call a new issue, and provide the arrow image in any form, let us add to supported list.

 ## How it works
 The app reads the notitification of Google Maps, and parse it.
 Further it establish a connection to the Garmin HUD and sends the processed data.